DumBiriyani/DumBiriyani/README.md

 ### You shall pass
 My idiosyncrasy is "Do your best and hope for the rest"
-Vivid believer in the deficiencies associated with sub-par work and the fact that sometimes people can surprise you
+Vivid believer in the deficiencies associated with sub-par work
 &nbsp;
 .
 .